 I just don't.

-I know it's I'm I probably should.
+I know I probably should.

 I'd like to pride myself on the fact that I talk to a lot of people, read a lot of polls.

-I got a lot of polls in front of me, but you know, we're 60 days out of an election.
+I got a lot of polls in front of me.

-A lot is going to happen between now and election day.
+A lot is going to happen between now and Election Day.

 It's just going to.

-You know, what is uh what's up, Robert Muller's sleeve.
+You know, what's up, Robert Mueller's sleeve?

-It seems like now that he's really fixated on getting Roger Stone next.
+It seems like now that he's really fixated on getting Roger Stone next and, you know, getting Roger Stone.

 Longtime advisor over the years to Trump.